UncoderIO/Uncoder_IO/README.md

 # :wrench: Maintainers
 Since 2018, the SOC Prime team has been developing Uncoder from the ground up.
 The first steps were our support of Sigma rules and the Uncoder IO project, an online yet fully private IDE for detection engineering.
 Now, the SOC Prime Team shares Uncoder IO as an open-source project.

-Uncoder IO project is maintained by SOC Prime, and while any suggestions and reported issues are welcome.
+Uncoder IO project is maintained by SOC Prime, and while any suggestions and reported issues are welcome, the ultimate decision to accept a pull request or not, will be up to SOC Prime's R&D team.

 # :kissing_heart: Credits
 We are genuinely grateful to security professionals who contribute their time, expertise, and creativity to evolve the Uncoder open-source project.